-- A professional qualification in records management (or recognised equivalent). - Significant experience of records management, ideally in a membership or professional organisation. - Demonstrable knowledge of legal data protection compliance requirements. - Computer literacy with significant experience of using a records management system. - Excellent communication and interpersonal skills and a proven ability to liaise with a wide range of colleagues and departments. - Strong organisational and administrative skills. - Excellent and meticulous attention to detail. - Ability to build strong professional relationships with colleagues across the BMA and to liaise effectively with staff in other departments.
+- Significant experience of managing subject access requests, ideally in a membership or professional organisation. - Demonstrable knowledge of data protection compliance requirements. - Computer literacy with experience of using a records management system. - Excellent communication and interpersonal skills and a proven ability to liaise with a wide range of colleagues and departments. - Strong organisational and administrative skills. - Excellent and meticulous attention to detail. - Ability to build strong professional relationships with colleagues across the BMA and to liaise effectively with staff in other departments.